viennguyenbkdn/Cosmos/Monitoring-Setup.md

-// Guide is used to setup monitoring and telegram bot alerting, email forwarding on Cosmos chain using docker
+// Guide is used to setup monitoring by Grafana dashboard via Prometheus, also forwarding warning/error of your node to Telegram bot and your email
 // Credit to KJ89 and Solarlab team

 ## 1. Install exporters on validator node